Riasy7/SoftwareLicenseManager/README.md

 # AJA Software Licenses' Manager

-This project is a comprehensive Software Licensing Manager Website incorporating Bootstrap code, licensed under the MIT License.
+This project is a Software Licensing Manager Website.
+It incorporates bits of code from Bootstrap, which is licensed under the MIT License.

-*This is only a visual representation.
-Refer to download section to download the proper back-end features.*

-## Usage

 ## Front-end Visual Representation: